r1olo/ase-project/README.md

 2. **Profile setup** &ndash; Players must call the Players service (`POST /players/<user_id>`) to create their public profile.
 This step is mandatory before initiating a match, as the Game Engine requires a full profile to proceed.
 This guarantees a proper separation of concerns between user credentials and public player profiles.
 3. **Queueing** Ready players call `POST /enqueue` on Matchmaking service that stores their identity inside a Redis sorted set keyed by `MATCHMAKING_QUEUE_KEY`.
 As soon as the second player arrives, the oldest two Redis entries are popped and delivered to the caller while the Game Engine is invoked and a match is formed.
 4. **Match creation** &ndash; Once the Matchmaking service calls the Game Engine with the two players' IDs, a new match is created and stored within the database.
-5. **Deck selection** &ndash; Each player submits exactly 10 (may change in the future) unique card IDs via `POST /game/matches/<match_id>/deck`.
+5. **Deck selection** &ndash; Each player submits exactly 10 unique card IDs via `POST /game/matches/<match_id>/deck`.
 Once the decks have been submitted by both players, the match enters the ongoing status.
 At this point the players can start submitting their moves.
 6. **Rounds** &ndash; Every round compares a single category chosen from `["economy", "food", "environment", "special", "total"]`.
 The first player to call `POST /game/matches/<match_id>/rounds/<round_id>` receives `{"status": "WAITING_FOR_OPPONENT"}`.
 When the second move arrives, the round row is updated, both moves are analyzed through and the winner is computed, and either the next round begins (with a fresh random category) or the match ends when all the rounds have been played.
 7. **Status tracking** &ndash; Clients can poll `/game/matches/<match_id>/round/<round_id>` to see whether both moves have been submitted, fetch `/game/matches/<match_id>` for a summary without moves, or `/game/matches/<match_id>/history` for the entire round log.
 8. **Completion** &ndash; When the match is over, its status is set to finished, and the `winner_id` (or `None` for a draw) is stored in the database.